skypjack/entt/docs/md/meta.md

 }
 ```

-Of course, it's not necessary to perform a double check.
-Instead, it's enough to
+It's not necessary to perform a double check.
+Instead, it's enough to query the
-query the meta type or verify that the returned object is valid.
-For example,
+meta type or verify that the returned object is valid.
+For example, invalid
-invalid instances are returned when the wrapped object isn't a pointer-like
+instances are returned when the wrapped object isn't a pointer-like type.<br/>
-type.<br/>
-Note that dereferencing a pointer-like object returns an instance of `meta_any`
+Dereferencing a pointer-like object returns an instance of `meta_any` which
-which refers to the pointed object and allows users to modify it directly
+_refers_ to the pointed object.
+Modifying it means modifying the pointed object
-(unless the returned element is const, of course).
+directly (unless the returned element is const).

 In general, _dereferencing_ a pointer-like type boils down to a `*ptr`.
 However,
 `EnTT` also supports classes that don't offer an `operator*`.
 In particular: